bashfx/fx-sync/README.md

-# Xsync
+# XSYNC(3)

 ## Bash 3.2+ Script
 XSYNC(3) bash sync manager using fswatch + rsync.
 Uses config file to spawn rsync tasks.
 Pretty janky but works.This repo is a temporary home until I move into its final @basfx/fx-xsync home because I was not saving changes! oops.

 ## Note
 Please note that this is only been tested on latest mac os and may not work on other linux systems (atm) for things like sed that may have a different implementation.
 Note that this also requires fswatch (`brew install fswatch`).

- Please also note that the script will need some major cleanup so consider this a beta if you decide to use it.
+Also note that the script will need some major cleanup so consider this a beta if you decide to use it.
+If you are tinkering around with the script, the flow is `main -> options -> dispatch -> api` for all calls.
+There may be some redundancies in the code from things I havent cleaned up yet (like the syncx.cache file).

 ## Install

 First specify your `$XSYNC_HOME` prefix which will be the home directory for all files used by XSYNC.
-Add it to your .profile in or current environment.
+Add it to your .profile or current environment.

 XSYNC will look for your default config file in `$XSYNC_HOME/config`.
 You can also use the `--config` command to specify a path.